tallistroan/IngressMosaicMissionMap/README.md

 # Ingress Mosaic Mission Map
 This project is a web map for visualizing the so called banner-/mosaic-missions within the game Ingress.
-A live version of this code containing mosaics in Munich, Germany can be found at http://ingress.tallistroan.de/muenchen

 ## How to create your own map
 Feel free to fork this project to create a web map for your city/region.